10up/wpacceptance/docs/index.md

 * `bootstrap` - Path to bootstrap file.
 This file will be executed before test execution begins.
 Should be relative to `wpassure.json`.
 * `repo_path` - The path to the root of your repository.
 WP Assure needs to know where to insert your codebase into the snapshot.
 If `repo_path` is not provided, it assumes `wpassure.json` is in the root of your repo. `repo_path` can be relative (from your `wpassure.json` file) or you can use the `%WP_ROOT%` variable to set the path.
 * `before_scripts` - An array of scripts to run in the same directory as `wpassure.json` before running tests.
+* `repository` - You can optionally specify a WP Snapshots repository.

 ## Writing Tests